CardiffMRCPathfinder/NeurodevelopmentalCNVCalling/README.md

 library("bioconductor")
 library("limma")

-PennCNV and instalation instructions can be found here: https://github.com/WGLab/PennCNV Please use this resource for generating your own .pfb files
+PennCNV and instalation instructions can be found here: https://github.com/WGLab/PennCNV
+Please use this resource for generating your own .pfb files

-***Step 2: Modify the Rmd script for your own parameters (lines 48-56).
+# Step 2: Modify the Rmd script for your own parameters (lines 48-56, and 58-60).

 Please change the required parameters to mirror that of your own paths for Penn CNV and perl.